7assanQ/The-Squid-War/README.md

 **How to play**

-W A S D to mover SPACE to shoot
+W A S D to move SPACE to shoot

 ---